Paint stripper: Safety

+Many traditional paint strippers were or are based on dichloromethane, which can pose serious health risks and is banned in the United States and European Union for consumer use.
+Despite this, deaths from dichloromethane are extremely rare at fewer than 2.4 cases per year and associated mostly with users applying large amounts in confined, poorly ventilated spaces.

-Lead-based paint is banned in the United States.
-Removing old lead-based paint can disperse lead and cause lead poisoning, leading several US workplace and environmental regulations address removal of old paint that could contain lead.
+Removing old lead-based paint can disperse lead and cause lead poisoning, leading several US workplace and environmental regulations to address removal of old paint that could contain lead.